yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 - it is mostly the mechanical engineer work to find a suitable solution for the robot to avoid singularities.
 The programmer should already plan this on his software.
 - it is important to plan ahead of the position of the robot or workbench or tool so as to avoid redundant changes in the physcial robot.
+-  robot singularities can only be avoided by properly designing our robotic cell (and that includes the design of the adaptor plate for our end-effector).

 ### 5. Path Planning